-A. Re-Sit Examination: Under certain circumstances (See Qualitative Deficiencies), students will be required to remedy "D+", "D", and "F" grades by taking a mandatory panetalise effor, and will sit examination during the week prior to the beginning of classes in the following term as scheduled by the school.
+A. Re-Sit Examination: Under certain circumstances (See Qualitative

+Deficiencies), students will be required to remedy "D+", "D", and "F" grades by taking a man sit examination during the week prior to the beginning of classes in the following term as scheduled by the school.